 Get back to the active cell by collapsing the selected range

 Select a range on the worksheet and type ‘RC’ in the Name Box.
-Hit enter, and you see that you get back to the active cell and the selection has collapsed.
+Press Enter, and you return to the active cell; the selection collapses.

 Assign a name to the selected range

 This tip shows you the use of Name Box in Excel.
 You can give a specific name to the selected range.
-Select a range on the worksheet and give the name in the Name Box, and hit enter.
+Select a range on the worksheet, enter the name in the Name Box, and press Enter.
 You can use this name in place of the selected range in any formula.
 This makes our task easier in such case.

 Later, if you want to select the same range, you can select the name from the Name Box.
 Remember that name should not have any spaces in it.

-These are some tips and tricks for using Name Box in Excel best.
-I hope every tip will be useful to some or the other to make your task simpler.
+These are some tips and tricks for using Name Box in Excel.
+I hope every tip will be useful to someone or the other to make your task simpler.
 Try a few more with the help of these examples, and let us know.
 If you want to add anything to this, please do share it with us through comments.

 Now see how to: